-The Annual General Meeting of the AAS Victoria Division was combined with a tour of inspection of the Rialto with a tour of inspection of the Haito building and followed by an informal dinner.
-It commenced with an hour long tour of the Rialto building, with particular emphasis on acoustic and other engineering features.
-The A.G.M. followed and comprised a succinct wrap up of the year's activities and plans for the following year.
-Following this an informal dinner was held in the York Butter Factory, a bistro which is part of the Menzies Hotel complex at the Rialto
+The Annual General Meeting of the ASV victoria Division was combined with a tour of inspection of the Railo building and Globiosed by an informal long tour of the Rialib building, with particular emphasis on acoustic and other engineering leatures.
+The A.G.M. ways up of the year's activities and plans for the following year.
+Following this an informal dinner was held in the York Bufter Factory, a blatto which is Railo.